eclipse-tycho/tycho/devdoc/Releasing_Tycho.md

 - [ ] Prepare the [release notes](https://github.com/eclipse/tycho/blob/master/RELEASE_NOTES.md) which should provide a quick overview of new features and bug fixes
 - [ ] Create branch `tycho-N.M.x` (eg `tycho-2.4.x`) for upcoming release and push it to remote; this branch should remain frozen until the release, only major fixes for regressions could be merged in before release.
 Work can still happen regularly on the `master` branch.
 - [ ] Create release record on https://projects.eclipse.org/projects/technology.tycho projects.eclipse.org , link the N&N to https://github.com/eclipse/tycho/blob/[branch-name]/RELEASE_NOTES.md release notes]
+- [ ] Update the Jenkinsfile on the `tycho-N.M.x` and adjust the `stage('Deploy Snapshot')` to reference the new branch in the when conditional.
 - [ ] Update versions on `master `to future release with `mvn org.eclipse.tycho:tycho-versions-plugin:set-version -DnewVersion=<NEXT_VERSION>-SNAPSHOT` and push to remote
 - [ ] Announce the intent to release and request feedback about snapshots on tycho-user@eclipse.org and [GitHub discussions](https://github.com/eclipse/tycho/discussions):
 ```